Lanre-Akinbo/cyclistic/CONTRIBUTING.md

 ## Code Style

 Please follow the existing code style and formatting used in the project.
 Consistency in code style makes it easier for contributors to understand and review the code.

-## Code of Conduct

-Please note that this project follows the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
-We expect all contributors to adhere to this code of conduct to ensure a respectful and inclusive environment for collaboration.

 ## Questions and Feedback